devloperhs14/practical-python/README.md

 # practical-python
-A practical approach to python teaching
+A practical approach to python learning